ETL vs ELT: Defining the Difference

 - Resource bloat — The advantages of having warehouses of data to mine for business intelligence come with one obvious drawback: all of that data must be maintained.
 Cloud providers and pay-as-you-use pricing make harnessing big data more affordable than ever, but even tiered storage pricing can get expensive without a plan for managing and prohibiting the endless growth of working information sets.

-Answering key questions in advance creates responsible ELT practices and sets businesses up for rich harvests of information that daily impacts the bottom line.
+Answering key questions in advance creates responsible ELT practises and sets businesses up for rich harvests of information that daily impacts the bottom line.

 Data integration with ETL and ELT